KnowThePepper

 Biting in, the fruity flavor surfaces first, bright and clean on the front palate.
 Then the heat builds - not a sharp stab like a Naga Viper's scorching capsaicin load, but a slower, spreading burn that saturates the mouth and throat over 30-60 seconds.
 It's intense without being one-dimensional.

-Botanically a C. chinense cultivar, the 7 Pot White shares its species with habaneros and Scotch Bonnets, which explains the fruity backbone.
+Botanically a the broader C. chinense species line cultivar, the 7 Pot White shares its species with habaneros and Scotch Bonnets, which explains the fruity backbone.
 What distinguishes it visually is the pale cream-to-white coloring of mature pods - unusual in a world of reds and oranges - combined with the deeply wrinkled, bumpy texture characteristic of the 7 Pot family.

 The name references Trinidadian folklore: one pepper hot enough to season seven pots of stew.
 Whether that's literal or hyperbole, the heat is real.
 At its upper range, this pepper sits comfortably in the same tier as the wrinkled, deeply pungent Brain Strain variant and other extreme Trinidadian cultivars.
 For collectors, the white coloring and floral flavor profile make it genuinely different from the crowd.